A chronology of key events:

 Taoiseach Enda Kenny formally apologises for the Irish state's role in the Magdalene laundries - harsh institutions in which "troubled women" were forcibly detained and made to work without pay between 1922 to 1996.

-2013 June - New Central Statistics Office figures reveal that Ireland is back in recession for the first time since 2009.
+2013 June - New government figures show Ireland is back in recession for the first time since 2009.

 2013 July - Parliament passes legislation that for first time allows abortion in limited circumstances.

-2013 December - Ireland officially exits EU/IMF bailout programme.
+2013 December - Ireland officially exits EU/IMF bailout programme having fulfilled its conditions - the first bailed-out eurozone country to do so.